 Learn more about MBCC’s 2019 Water Quality Campaign by clicking here.

 On January 16th, MBCC joined other organizations and concerned citizens for a stakeholder hearing held at the offices of the Massachusetts Department of Environmental Protection to address concerns about PFAS contamination.
 Cheryl Osimo, MBCC’s Executive Director delivered a statement at the hearing, which can be read here.

-On December 17, 2018, MBCC’s Board of Directors sent a letter to Massachusetts Department of Environmental Protection Commissioner, Martin Suuberg, to express concern about the ongoing groundwater contamination issues surrounding the Barnstable Fire and Rescue Training Academy.
+On December 17, 2018, MBCC’s Board of Directors sent a letter to Massachusetts Department of Environmental Protection (MassDEP) Commissioner, Martin Suuberg, to express concern about the ongoing groundwater contamination issues surrounding the Barnstable Fire and Rescue Training Academy.
 You can view a copy of that letter here, and the Commissioner’s January 11th response here.

 On February 6, Boston Fox 25 News aired a story highlighting water contamination issues on Cape Cod and Martha’s Vineyard featuring Cheryl Osimo, MBCC’s Executive Director.
 To view the news segment, please click here.